slowernews/wisdom-tldr/chapters/chapter_3_action.md

 2. perfectionism

+> *'Perfectionism doesn’t make you feel perfect; it makes you feel inadequate.' -- Maria Shriver*

+> *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*

 3. fear (of change)

+> *'We distract ourselves because we are not willing to face up with what bothers us.'*

 > *'When hope disappears, so does action'*

 > *'What gets measured gets done.'*

 <!--
+We feel anxiety over a deadline or a task that we don’t want to do, even though we know we should.
+So we procrastinate in order to remove that anxiety.

 > *add mark manson on procrastination* lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination